The J.S. Bach Academy

 Affiliated to the Australian Society of Musicology and Composition.

 The J.S.
 Bach Academy was initially established in Australia.
 It has been under the International Executive Presidency of Professor Luca Scotto di Tella de’ Douglas di Castel di Ripa since 12 January 2005.
-The Chancellor of the University, Professor John Kersey, serves as International Executive Vice-President and International Musical Director.
+The Chancellor of the University, Professor Edmond John Kersey de Polanie-Patrikios (commonly known by the short form of his name John Kersey), serves as International Executive Vice-President and International Musical Director.